-Enrollment Period means the period of time each year not to exceed 30 days during which eligible Employees may elect, change, or cancel insurance under the Policy or elect to become covered under an Alternate Plan.
+Enrollment Period means the period of time each year not to exceed 30 days during which eligible Employees may elect, change, or cancel insurance under the Policy.
 The Enrollment Period cannot exceed 30 days or occur more than once in any 12-month period, unless we agree in Writing.

-Family Member means: (a) your Spouse, and (b) the following relatives of you or your Spouse: (1) parent; (2) grandparent; (3) child; (4) grandchild; (5) brother; (6) sister; (7) aunt; (8) uncle; (9) first cousin; (10) nephew or niece.
+Family Member means: (a) your spouse or domestic partner and (b) the following relatives of you or your spouse or domestic partner: (1) parent; (2) grandparent; (3) child; (4) grandchild; (5) brother; (6) sister; (7) aunt; (8) uncle; (9) first cousin; (10) nephew or niece.
 This includes adopted, in-law and step-relatives.